rbjaxter/budhud/README.md

 #budhud
 A Team Fortress 2 HUD built from the base hud and rays' hud, with Fog's and whayay's crosshairs added in.
+**Note:** To view these files for editing purposes, it is best to use Notepad++ -- http://notepad-plus-plus.org/

 ####STEAM: http://steamcommunity.com/groups/budhud